alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 While the example above is contrived, our experience suggests that the `ite` relational operator proves very useful in practice when dealing with complex data visibility and privacy requirements.
-Interresting enough, you can check that the compilation involves only one SQL query sent to the underlying DBMS, resulting in important performance improvements compared to other approaches relying on an `if/then/else` statement in the host language.
+Interesting enough, you can check that the compilation involves only one SQL query sent to the underlying DBMS, resulting in important performance improvements compared to other approaches relying on an `if/then/else` statement in the host language.